-- 1. Proposals for major development will need to satisfy policies in the NPPF for development in the Green Belt and rural areas.
-As a minimum, all major development proposals should: - a) maximise opportunities to build on brownfield and under-utilised land within the built-up area, - b) be located in accessible locations which are within an 800m walking distance (equating to a ten-minute walk of an actual walking distance [and not as the crow flies]) of nearby services and facilities, - c) be situated away from the major road network and in low noise zones unless noise pollution can be mitigated through landscaping and noise buffers, - d) not have a detrimental impact on heritage assets (including nearby locally listed buildings, listed buildings, Conservation Areas and Ancient Monuments), and, - e) be of a scale, mass and form that is consistent with the landscape character (as defined in the Redbourn Design Guidance and Codes) and rural uses. - f) not have a detrimental impact on wildlife and provide biodiversity net gain of at least 10% where appropriate. - 2.
+- 1. Proposals for major development33 will need to satisfy policies in the NPPF for development in the Green Belt and rural areas as appropriate.
+As a minimum, all major development proposals should: - a) maximise opportunities to build on brownfield and under-utilised land within the settlement boundary34; - b) be located in accessible locations which are within an 800m walking distance (equating to a ten-minute walk of an actual walking distance [and not as the crow flies]) of nearby services and facilities; - be sited and designed so as to avoid exposure by residents, after any mitigation, to significant levels of traffic noise; - d) not have a detrimental impact on heritage assets (including nearby locally listed buildings, listed buildings, Conservation Areas and Ancient Monuments); - e) be of a scale, mass and form that is consistent with the existing built form or landscape character (as defined in the Redbourn Design Guidance and Codes) and rural uses; and - f) not have a detrimental impact on wildlife and provide biodiversity net gain of at least 10% where appropriate. - 2.
 Proposals for development in the Green Belt will be subject to national policy. - 3.
-Development that results in a net gain of new homes and which is located within the zone of influence around the Chiltern Beechwoods SAC may need a HRA to be approved by Natural England.
+Development that results in a net gain of new homes and which is located within the zone of influence around the Chiltern Beechwoods SAC35 may need a HRA to be approved by Natural England.